 The student enrolls in Pedagogical Practice (B) concurrently with the course or after completing the course General Didactics.
 Pedagogical Practices are carried out on dates determined by the schedule of the academic year of the Faculty of Arts of Charles University and are preceded by an introductory instructional session with the student's practice methodologist.

-Lecturers: prof. PaedDr.
-Dušan Kostrub, PhD., Ing.
-Mgr.
-Jozef Strakoš, PhD., Ing.
-Eva Tóblová, PhD., Mgr.
+Lecturers: Ing.
+Eva Tóblová, PhD., PhDr.
+Dušan Damián Brezány, Mgr.
 Peter Ostradický, PhD.